CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 ## What's New in NetQ 5.0

-- You can now monitor NVLink switches with NetQ.
+- You can now monitor NVLink deployments with NetQ.
 - {{<link title="Switch Inventory/#create-and-assign-switch-labels" text="Create and apply custom labels">}} to organize and filter switches.
 - {{<link title="Integrate NetQ with Grafana/#collect-slurm-telemetry" text="View Slurm data in Grafana">}}
 - You can now launch the {{<link title="Cable Validations" text="Cable Validation Tool">}} from NetQ.